Loaded Breakfast Skillet

 - Bacon – The lazy way to cook bacon is in the oven.
 We haven’t tried to make deer bacon yet, but it is on the list!
 For now, we indulge in typical store bought bacon.

-- Eggs – Farm fresh free range eggs are found to have higher levels of magnesium and beta-carotene (which is converted to vitamin A) levels than in eggs from caged hens.
+- Eggs – Farm fresh free range eggs are found to have higher levels of magnesium and beta-carotene (which is converted to vitamin A) levels than in store-bought eggs from caged hens (and inhumanely kept).

 - Diced or Cubed Potatoes – One of the easiest vegetables to grow yourself, and can be stored for several months!
 Avoid the top 10 pesticides on potatoes like Aldicarb sulfate, azoxystroin, boscalid, chlorpropham, clothinanidin, flutolanil, imidacloprid, phenylphenol, thiabendazole, and thiamethoxam by eating your own fresh potatoes.
 (Check out this potato grow bag, Amazon affiliate link.)
 For extra veggies, add some green peppers, onions, and red bell peppers to make potatoes o’brien.